iFEST 2019 Focuses on "The Future Learning Ecosystem"

 While last year’s discussions focused on abstracting away the complexity of the TLA through well-defined control loops, this year focused on a comprehensive data strategy facilitated by the TLA policy framework.
 The four pillars of this data strategy include standards and specifications that describe and communicate information about the learner (Universal Learner Record), learning activities (metadata), the things that need to be taught (competencies), and a method for tracking performance (xAPI) throughout the continuum of learning.

 Members of the TLA Working Group’s subcommittee chairs and planning committee held a face-to-face meeting in between the packed iFEST schedule where numerous goals and objectives of the working group were identified, the measures of success were defined, and the steps to achieve success were outlined.
 Today, the TLA is betting on a future that includes massive amounts of data with low latency that will change the way computing happens.
 The TLA is building out the technical underpinnings for this ecosystem to manage the data that drives learner analytics, improved workplace performance, and personalized learning interventions.
 The TLA Working Group is instrumental in collecting requirements from the broad community of interested parties to help make this vision a reality.
-For more information, or to join the TLA Working Group, please visit the TLA Working group page.
+(UPDATE: Working Group No Longer Meeting)

 iFEST 2019 Information and Future Plans